I am not a "JavaScript Developer".

 Sometimes it involves creating animations.

-Sometimes it means trying to recompile NES games into native executables.
+trying to recompile NES games into native executables.

 Sometimes it involves using JavaScript.